Full-time: three years

 The course content is dynamic, evolving as business issues change to ensure that graduates have the skills and awareness to succeed in the changing business world.
 The programme aims to develop a solid understanding of business and management, whilst building the key intellectual and vocational skills that will enable you to succeed in any business environment.

-The emphasis in Year 1 is on producing the basic framework for the programme and it has a broad range of topics.
-The first year covers economics, accounting, information systems, law, HRM, marketing, business decision modelling as well as developing the skills needed for success in University study.
+The start of the course is focused on producing the basic framework for the programme and its broad range of topics.
+You will cover economics, accounting, information systems, law, HRM, marketing, business decision modelling as well as developing the skills needed for success in University study.

-Year 2 has compulsory topics in the global business environment and managing operations.
-At this stage you choose options to shape your own course of study and give the possibility of taking a pathway in the final year.
+You will study compulsory topics in the global business environment and managing operations.
+You choose options to shape your own course of study and give the possibility of taking a pathway in the final year.

 The final year covers modules in strategy and further personal and professional development work as well as examining contemporary issues in business from climate change to terrorism and globalisation to the growth of China as an economic power.
 The programme then allows three option choices from a wide list of options on the pathways and as free standing options.
 Pathways and options are continually changing to reflect the world of business.